 Purple for Prevention of Violence Against Women

-April 21β27 is Prevention of Violence Against Women Week in British Columbia, and we invite you to take part in a powerful show of community support for survivors of abuse in the Central Okanagan through our Purple for Prevention campaign!
+April 20β26, 2025 was Prevention of Violence Against Women Week in British Columbia, and weβre grateful to all who took part in a powerful show of community support for survivors of abuse in the Central Okanagan through our Purple for Prevention campaign!

 Every 6 days on average, a woman in Canada is killed by her intimate partner.
-Whether itβs a purple ribbon, shirt, or a full-on purple outfit, your participation shows survivors they are seen, believed, and supported.
-By coming together as a community, we will raise awareness, break the silence, and take a stand against violence.
-See below to participate & download shareable resources here!
+Whether it was a purple ribbon, shirt, or a full-on purple outfit, your participation on April 24 showed survivors they are seen, believed, and supported.
+By coming together as a community, we raised awareness, broke the silence, and took a stand against violence.
+Thank you to our supporters, donors & local media outlets who spread awareness for prevention of violence against women!

 How to Participate